Yoba21/Portfolio2/README.md

 And Styled With [Tailwind CSS](https://tailwindcss.com/)

 It's Main Purpose is to showcase my personal career as a software developer.\
 It includes >>>>>  \
--- Personal description or about page \
+-- Personal description or About page \
 -- Skills that i have \
--- What kind services i'm offering \
+-- What kind Services I'm offering \
--- And also a contact page for you to find me with many choices
+-- And also a Contact page for you to find me with many choices .

 ## Available Scripts